enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-event-listener.md

 ## Class

 - `Event`: most simple event is a string, but can be any type
+- `Listener/EventHandler`:
-- `Listener/EventHandler`: A function that is called when the event is emitted
+  - a function registered to be called when an event is emitted
+- `Emitter`
-- `Emitter`: an object that emits events and calls listeners
+  - emit events
+  - also register listeners

+nodejs provides built-in class [`EventEmitter`]

-## Code
+## Minimal Code

 ```ts
 type EventHandler = (...args: any[]) => void;